Dynamics of ranking: Results

-The universal curve in \eref{eq:univCurve} displays three regimes in the dynamics of open ranking lists, as measured by the average probabilities that, between consecutive observations in the data, an element performs either a Lévi walk [$\Wlevi = e^{-\pnu} (1 - e^{-\ptau} )$], changes rank by diffusion [$\Wdiff = e^{-\pnu} e^{-\ptau}$], or is replaced [$\Wrepl = 1 - e^{-\pnu}$], with $\Wlevi + \Wdiff + \Wrepl = 1$.
-In systems with the largest rank flux and openness (the ranking lists by daily popularity of both GitHub software repositories and of online readers of the British newspaper The Guardian~\cite{thurman2008forums}), elements tend to change rank via long jumps, following a Lévi walk, where $\Wlevi > \Wdiff, \Wrepl$ (\fref{fig:figure3}b).
+The universal curve in \eref{eq:univCurve} displays three regimes in the dynamics of open ranking lists, as measured by the average probabilities that, between consecutive observations in the data, an element performs either a Lévy walk [$\Wlevy = e^{-\pnu} (1 - e^{-\ptau} )$], changes rank by diffusion [$\Wdiff = e^{-\pnu} e^{-\ptau}$], or is replaced [$\Wrepl = 1 - e^{-\pnu}$], with $\Wlevy + \Wdiff + \Wrepl = 1$.
+In systems with the largest rank flux and turnover (GitHub repositories and The Guardian readers), elements tend to change rank via long jumps, following a Lévy walk, where $\Wlevy > \Wdiff, \Wrepl$ (\fref{fig:figure3}c).
 Here, long-range rank changes take elements in and out of a short ranking list within a big system (low $\p0$), thus generating large mean flux $F$ (see \trefsi{2}).
-Most datasets, like the yearly rankings of scientists by citations in American Physical Society journals~\cite{sinatra2016quantifying,sinatra2015century} and of countries by economic complexity~\cite{hidalgo2009building,hidalgo2007product}, belong instead to a diffusion regime with $\Wdiff > \Wlevi, \Wrepl$ (\fref{fig:figure3}c).
+Most datasets, like the yearly rankings of scientists by citations in American Physical Society journals~\cite{sinatra2016quantifying,sinatra2015century} and of countries by economic complexity~\cite{hidalgo2009building,hidalgo2007product}, belong instead to a diffusion regime with $\Wdiff > \Wlevy, \Wrepl$ (\fref{fig:figure3}d).
 In this regime, a local, diffusive rank dynamics is the result of elements smoothly changing their scores and overcoming their neighbors in rank space.
-The model also predicts a third regime dominated by replacement ($\Wrepl > \Wlevi, \Wdiff$; \fref{fig:figure3}d), where elements are more likely to disappear than change rank.
-Such ranking lists replace most constituents from one observation to the next, forming a highly fluctuating regime that we do not observe in empirical data.
-To showcase the crossover between regimes, we simulate the model along the universal curve of \eref{eq:univCurve} while keeping $\p0$ and $\mod$ fixed in \eref{eq:rescParams} (lines in \fref{fig:figure3}b--d).
-These curves show how close systems are to a change of regime, i.e. from one dominated by Lévi walks to one driven by diffusion.
-When a ranking list is close to a regime boundary, external shocks (amounting to variations in parameters $\ptau$ and $\pnu$) may change the main mechanism behind rank dynamics, thus affecting the overall stability of the system.
+Under subsampling, ranking lists move downwards along the universal curve, going from a state with a certain number of Lévy walks to one more driven by diffusion (\fref{fig:figure3}b bottom; all datasets in \frefsi{22}).